Suspected intruder near CIA headquarters shot by FBI agents

 No agency personnel were hurt and the Virginia facility remains secure

-A suspected intruder who was stopped by armed guards near the main entrance to Central Intelligence Agency's Virginia headquarters on Monday was reportedly shot by FBI agents after a standoff.
+A suspected intruder who was stopped by armed guards near the main entrance to Central Intelligence Agency's Virginia headquarters on Monday was shot by FBI agents.

-The CIA told Fox News it was working to confirm the shooting, which was first reported by NBC News, citing a law enforcement source.
+The shooting occurred around 6 p.m. when the unidentified suspect got out of his vehicle with a weapon before he was shot, the FBI told Fox News in a statement.

+"The subject was wounded and has been transported to a hospital for medical attention," the FBI said.

+The agency did not specify what type of weapon the suspect had or his motive.

-In a statement to Fox News, the CIA said the incident occurred "just outside the secure perimeter of CIA Headquarters by our main gate" on a major causeway, State Route 123.
+Hours earlier, he was stopped by armed guards "just outside the secure perimeter of CIA Headquarters by our main gate" on a major causeway, State Route 123, the CIA told Fox News.

 "Our compound remains secured, and our Security Protective Officers working the incident are the only Agency personnel directly involved," the agency said.

-The suspected intruder was stopped by armed guards but did not make it onto the compound, officials said.
-No shots were fired and no agency personnel were injured.
+The suspected intruder did not make it onto the compound, officials said.
+No shots were fired at the time and no agency personnel were injured.

 The Fairfax County Police Department told Fox News it was assisting with traffic control near the incident after Dolley Madison Boulevard was closed off.